VasinkaD/DAMN/Paper_Results/ConvNet/Optical_experiment/Readme.md

 This directory contains codes and data for reproducing the results of the section "*Optical microscopy experimental validation with full control over ground truth*" of the main text and *Figure 4*. <br>
-In addition to the provided files, it also requires the *DAMN_ConvNet.h5* model.
-Due to its size, it is available for download at XXX. <br>
+In addition to the provided files, it also requires the *DAMN_ConvNet.h5* model and the *Measured_data.npz* data from the optical experiment.
+Due to its size, they are available for download at XXX. <br>

 -> **1_Generate_explike_data.ipynb** <br>
 A Jupyter notebook that generates the simulated datasets for optical parameters that match the experimental setting. <br>